 With many of my images, unwrapping the sense of wholeness that the work conveys is not immediate.
-I am asking someone experiencing my images to have the patience to contemplate–and perhaps resolve a visual puzzle–but I don’t necessarily let on upfront that my viewers will be confronting a conundrum.
-The intellectual pleasures my work provides are subtle, and not intended to beat the viewer on the head.
+I am asking someone experiencing my images to have the patience to contemplate–and perhaps resolve a visual puzzle.
+The intellectual pleasures my work provides are subtle, evocative, and designed to let the viewer encompass the immediacy of the image.

 To achieve my goals, I am prepared to bring to bear the full power, scaffolding, and tricks-of-the-trade from a number of disparate disciplines.
-My work uses the latest technologies and also harkens back to historic art traditions, including impressionist painting and Asian art.
+My work uses the latest technologies and also harkens back to art historic traditions, including Impressionist painting and Asian art.
 I am very aware of traditions of European art such as Impressionism and Expressionism, and also art traditions such as Japanese woodblock printmaking and Chinese landscape painting.
-When appropriate, I echo these in my work.
+When appropriate, I respectfully echo these in my work.

 I appreciate the classical traditions of art, and I am also very comfortable working in the modernist vernacular.
 While my aesthetics are somewhat conservative, my techniques are radical.
 I am delighted to find that I can combine my love of painting with my love of photography.
 My work often starts with multiple digital photographic exposures and then proceeds with digital painting on the computer.
 I take great pleasure in experimentation while using original, cutting-edge technologies.
 I was trained as a classical photographer and painter, but I now use advanced digital capture techniques that allow me to extend the range of visual information beyond what the eye can normally see.

 Craft is vitally important to me, and I work hard to create meticulously crafted prints from my imagery.
 Making prints from my work takes a great deal of hand effort, as well as the ability to harness technology.
-Again it is east meets west and old meets new: some of my printing substrates are newly derived, such as pearlized metallic paper, and others are ages old and steeped in history, such as Washi rice paper.
+It is East meets West and old meets new: some of my printing substrates are newly derived, such as pearlized metallic substrate, and others are ages old and steeped in history, such as the Kozo washi I use.
 It’s worth the time and effort, because my prints have the ability to evoke a powerful response in those who view them.